yury-s/playwright/bidi.md

 - script.realmDestroyed comes after browsingContext.contextDestroyed

 - browsingContext.navigationStarted is it navigation requested or committed?
+There is no navigation committed event. file:// url navigation is a problem.

 - ff: script.evaluate exception have no details/message